chenxiaolong/RSAF/README.md

 With POSIX-like semantics, RSAF follows the behavior of the underlying filesystem calls.
 It'll behave more like common CLI utilities, such as `mv`, `cp`, or even `rclone` itself.

 * Creating a new file/directory behaves like `touch`/`mkdir -p`.
 If the path already exists and is the same type, the operation will succeed.
 * Renaming a file on top of an existing file will overwrite the existing file.
-Otherwise, if the target path alreacy exists, the operation will fail.
+Otherwise, if the target path already exists, the operation will fail.
 * Copying files/directories behaves like `cp -rT`.
 Files with the same name in the target will be overwritten.
 Directories will be merged (but conflicting files within directories are still overwritten).
 * Moving paths behaves like copying paths, except that the source is gone once the operation succeeds.